 Medical history: Preexisting medical conditions, allergies, and current medications are considered when developing a treatment plan.

-The management and treatment of burns vary significantly depending on the severity and type of the burn.
-The treatment options include:
+The management and treatment of burns vary significantly depending on the severity and type of burn.
+Treatment options include initial care, pain management, wound care, medications, surgical intervention, hydration, infection monitoring, and rehabilitation.

 While prevention is key, living with the aftermath of a burn injury requires careful management to promote healing and prevent further complications.
 Here are some pointers to keep in mind: